thinknathan/node-simple-pixelate/README.md

   - Purpose: Rescales the image up or down by this factor, as the last step.
   - Use Case: Allows you to resize the final image up, creating a blocky look that may be more pleasing than using `pixelSize`.

+- `cubic` (-u):

+  - Purpose: Uses bicubic interpolation instead of bilinear for initial resizing.
+  - Use Case: Enables a smoother, more accurate resizing technique that is slower.
+Has no effect on `afterScale` which always uses nearest neighbour.
+  - Default: true

 - `contrast` (-x):

   - Purpose: Adjusts contrast by a value between -1 and +1.